ksu-cs-textbooks/cis301/content/5-chapter/5_2-predSyntax.md

 ```

 We will usually want to use the `∧` operator instead of the `→` operator when making a statement about one/some individuals.

+## Quantifier symbols

+The official symbol for the universal quantifier ("for all") is an upside-down A, like this: `∀`.
+You are welcome to substitute either a capital `A`, or with the word `all` or `forall`.
+This will be especially handy when we reach Chapter 6 on writing proofs in predicate logic.

+The official symbol for the existential quantifier ("there exists") is a backwards E, like this: `∃`.
+You are welcome to substitute either a capital `E`, or with the word `some` or `exists`.